masc-ucsc/livehd/docs/Basic_APIs.md

+# LGraph Internals

 ## LGraph APIs needed to know

 #### For LGraph developer(must read if you know the old LGraph):
 * src_pin/dst_pin have been renamed to driver_pin/sink_pin

-* the concept of node bitwidth has been removed, it’s wrong since
-  every output edge of a node could have different bitwidth.
+* the concept of node bitwidth has been removed, it’s wrong since every output edge of a node could have different bitwidth.
   The edge bitwidth is defined on the driver_pin.

 * in the old LGraph, every graph input/output is represented as different nodes.
   However, in the new lgraph, all graph inputs are represented as a single graph input node, each graph input is a pin of that node.
 Same as graph outputs.

 * The LGraph iterator such as for(auto node: g->forward()) no longer visit graph ios, the graph io should be handled separately, for example,

 ```
 // simple way using lambda
 lg->each_graph_input([&](const Node_pin &pin){

   //your operation with graph_input node_pin;